Can You Really Make Money Taking Surveys Online?

 Williams uses Swagbucks throughout the year to earn points and knock out the super quick surveys.
 “I like to keep [the points] for cashing out in November for extra Christmas money.”

 Survey Junkie is one site I explored myself.
 The clear and direct point system was a major plus for me.
 One point equals one cent.
-The downside is that you need to collect 1,000 points before you can cash out for $5, but you could reach that pretty quickly if you’re committed.
+The downside is that you need to collect 500 points before you can cash out for $5, but you could reach that pretty quickly if you’re committed.

 They sent me a few emails before I unsubscribed and I was qualifying for one to four surveys a week.
 I probably could have made enough to pay for my latte on Friday if I had kept going.